Gubner/skillbar/README.md

 This is a direct replacement for QBus qb-skillbar

 Installation:
-Remove qb-skillbar from [qb] directory
+Remove qb-skillbar from [qb] directory.
 Rename this resource to "qb-skillbar" and put in [qb] directory

 ---------------------------------------------------------------
 Example implementation for lockpicking cars: